Corvinus University of Budapest: History

-Faculties and training programmes
+Faculties and programmes

 At the Corvinus University, 11,500 students are enrolled in bachelor's, master's, single-cycle, postgraduate specialisation and doctoral programmes.

 The teaching activities previously organised under the faculties have been restructured for the 2019/20 academic year and have become institutionalised.
 Under the direction of the institutes, training is divided into departments.
+As of 2023/24 the institutes were as follows.